Blog

 MIND OVER MATTER: USING THE BRAIN TO MANAGE PAIN EFFECTIVELY

-Over the last couple of decades, researchers have been exploring the connection between the brain in creating and moderating the way in which we feel pain.
+Over the last couple of decades, researchers have been exploring the connection between the brain and creating and moderating the way in which we feel pain.
 Pain is discussed below in the context of the brain and body, with further insight into how the mind can be used in order to effectively manage pain.

 What is Pain?

-Pain is an unpleasant sensory and emotional experience associated with actual or potential tissue damage, or described in terms of such damage.” - International Association for the Study of Pain
+Pain is an unpleasant sensory and emotional experience associated with actual or potential tissue damage, or described in terms of such damage.” –International Association for the Study of Pain.

 Nociceptors can be triggered by acute or chronic stressors, chemicals, extreme temperatures, or mechanical pressure.
 Chronic illness and tissue damage at the cellular level can also trigger nociceptors in any of these fashions.
 Signals of pain alert multiple systems of the body, which respond accordingly.
 All systems involved inform one another and operate simultaneously to generate the sensation of pain.

-Pain feels unpleasant and is also synonymous with unpleasant emotion.
+Pain feels unpleasant and is also synonymous with unpleasant emotions.
 Like physical pain, emotional pain is also a sign of damage to the psyche, highlighting the need for resolution.
 As similar systems of the body are involved in mediating these two types of pain, they often feed into one another to reinforce cycles of chronic pain.

 The Impact of Chronic Pain on the Brain and Body